1996 NCAA Division I baseball tournament: College World Series

-The championship game ended dramatically when LSU's Warren Morris hit a two-out, two-run home run against Miami reliever Robbie Morrison in the bottom of the ninth inning to lift the Bayou Bengals to a 9–8 victory over the Hurricanes.
+The championship game ended dramatically when LSU's Warren Morris hit a two-out, two-run home run against Miami reliever Robbie Morrison in the bottom of the ninth inning to lift the Tigers to a 9–8 victory over the Hurricanes.
 It was Morris's only home run of the 1996 season.
 Morris, an All-American in 1995, missed much of the 1996 season after suffering a wrist injury early in the campaign.

 Oklahoma State's participation in CWS marked the last athletic event for the Big 8 Conference.
 The Big 8 was absorbed into the new Big 12 on July 1, 1996.